 It started with the Bangkok Declaration of 1967 involving five founding members – Indonesia, Malaysia, Philippines, Singapore, and Thailand.
 At that time, most of SEA was in a state of post-colonial chaos.
 Borders were an unfamiliar foreign introduction, intra-region diplomatic relations were prickly and there was an urgent need to foster solidarity between neighboring countries with otherwise nothing in common.

 The idea of “economic integration” was met with reluctance from ASEAN leaders and with indifference from the private sector.
-Put simply, ASEAN pursued economic cooperation led by FTAs instead.
+Put simply, ASEAN pursued economic cooperation led by Free Trade Agreements instead.
 Still, the good news is that cooperation is translating into what is now the latter stages of the ASW project.
 Currently only the ASEAN Trade in Goods Agreement (ATIGA) Form D’s can be exchanged electronically (albeit with teething problems occasionally requiring manual intervention).

 Barring another economic disruption, many more customs procedures will become uniform and more documents electronically exchangeable.
 These include, amongst other initiatives, an ASEAN Customs Declaration Document (ACDD) and electronic Sanitary and Phytosanitary Certificates (e-SPS).